Payton Turner: Professional career

+New Orleans Saints

-Turner was drafted by the New Orleans Saints in the first round (28th overall) of the 2021 NFL Draft.
+Turner was selected by the New Orleans Saints in the first round (28th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract with New Orleans on June 8, 2021.
 On November 11, 2021, Turner was placed on injured reserve with a shoulder injury.

+On September 13, 2023, Turner was placed on injured reserve after suffering from a turf toe injury in the season opener against the Tennessee Titans.
+He was activated on January 5, 2024.

+Dallas Cowboys

+On March 11, 2025, Turner signed a one-year deal with the Dallas Cowboys.